This Day In Music: November 20

 November 20, 1945 ~ Singer, actress Nanette Workman, full name Nanette Joan Workman, born in Brooklyn, New York, USA ~ Although raised as an English speaker, Workman performs primarily though not exclusively in French earning her a devout following among Francophone audiences including Canada and France.
 Has recorded well over a dozen albums, starting with Nanette released in 1967.
 Sang backing vocals on You Can't Always Get What You Want of the Rolling Stones 1969 Let It Bleed album, opened for Johnny Hallyday, and can be heard on albums by the likes of Iain Matthews, Cerrone, Georges Thurston, and Michel Berger

 November 20, 1944 ~ Jazz, traditional pop singer Doris Day, backed by Les Brown and orchestra, records Sentimental Journey ~ Written by Brown and Ben Homer.
 Brown had been playing the song for a while yet was unable to record it due to the musicians' strike.
 When the strike ended the orchestra recorded it with Day as featured vocalist, giving Day her first No.1 pop hit.
 The single's success coincided with the end of World War II and it would become an unofficial homecoming theme for veterans returning from the war.
-Over the years it would become a standard recorded by numerous artists including Dinah Shore, Conway Twitty, Ella Fitzgerald, the Platters, Booker T & the MG's, Ringo Starr, Dave Dudley, and others
+Over the years it would become a standard recorded by numerous artists including Dinah Shore, Conway Twitty, Ella Fitzgerald, the Platters, Booker T & the MG's, Ringo Starr, and Dave Dudley

-November 20, 1942 ~ Singer, guitarist, songwriter Norman Greenbaum, full name Norman Joel Greenbaum, born in Walden, Massachusetts, USA ~ Best known for his self-penned Spirit In The Sky single, one of the era-defining songs of the late 1960s.
+November 20, 1942 ~ Singer, guitarist, songwriter Norman Greenbaum, full name Norman Joel Greenbaum, born in Walden, Massachusetts, USA ~ Best known for his self-penned Spirit In The Sky single, one of the era-defining songs of the late-1960s.
 It would reach top 10 across the globe, including the Netherlands and America, reaching No.1 positions in Australia, Canada, Germany, Ireland and the UK

 November 20, 1941 ~ Malcolm Rebennack Jr, commonly known as pianist, singer, songwriter Dr John, born in New Orleans, Louisiana, USA ~ Mixes blues, pop, jazz, boogie-woogie, rock & roll and more into a highly energetic voodoo and cajun-infused hybrid.
 Influenced by King Oliver, Louis Armstrong, Little Richard, Guitar Slim and Professor Longhair.
-Started as a session musician, mostly guitar, in the late 1950s working with the likes of James Booker, Earl King and Jimmy Clanton.
+Started as a session musician, mostly guitar, in the late-1950s working with the likes of James Booker, Earl King and Jimmy Clanton.
 Starting with his 1969 debut album Gris Gris built a zydeco, voodoo, cajun and Louisiana heritage on stage persona. ~ Rebennack passed away in 2019

 November 20, 1941 ~ Classical double bassist virtuoso Gary Karr born in Los Angeles, California, USA ~ Considered one of the finest classical double bassists of his day.
 Has worked as a soloist with numerous renowned orchestras including the Chicago Symphony Orchestra, the London Symphony Orchestra, the Montreal Symphony Orchestra, the Simon Bolivar Orchestra, the Oslo Philharmonic, the Zurich Chamber Orchestra, and others